xwl42/tp/docs/UserGuide.md

 ```

 **Examples:**
-- `edit 1 p/91234567 e/johndoe@example.com` — Edits the phone number and email address of the 1st student to be `91234567` and `johndoe@example.com` respectively.
+- Edits the phone number and email address of the 1st student to be `91234567` and `johndoe@example.com`: `edit 1 p/91234567 e/johndoe@example.com`.
-- `edit 2 n/Betsy Crower t/` — Edits the name of the 2nd student to be `Betsy Crower` and clears all existing tags.
+- Edits the name of the 2nd student to be `Betsy Crower` and clears all existing tags: `edit 2 n/Betsy Crower t/`.

 <box type="tip">